-For the blue flowers on the cupcakes shown above, use a No. 16 tip to make a small cluster of long star shapes at the top.
+Next use a No. 16 tip to make a small cluster of long star shapes at the top.
 Then starting around the edge, use No. 18 tip with light blue icing to make the petals.

 For tiny blue flowers on the pink and blue flowered cupcake above, add a few pastel-green leaves and use a star tip (No. 16) to create small flowers around the cupcake's edge.

 Next use a multi-opening tip (No. 233) to make the shaggy pink petals.
 Beginning from the outside, make a circle.
 Then make another circle further in, until the entire cupcake is filled.

 These icing sunflowers look tricky, but you'll be surprised at how easy it is to make them.
 All you need is a bit of icing on the top of the cupcake, topped with a chocolate OREO cookie.

-Just make sure the flowers are organically grown and food safe; that they haven't been sprayed with any harmful chemicals or fertilizers before adding them to your cupcakes.
+Just make sure the flowers are organically grown and food safe; that they have NOT been sprayed with any harmful chemicals or fertilizers before adding them to your cupcakes.

 Select a store-bought fondant, or you can make your own fondant in the colors you want.
 The dough-like fondant lets you mold a variety of shapes or cut out specific shapes, and more.

-This cupcake decorating idea is so simple and delicious.
+Try different ways to decorate cupcakes that are simple and delicious.
 Just a little bit of warm glaze placed on a cupcake and allowed to set creates a beautiful and tasty masterpiece.

 Glazes are pretty simple to make.
 Just a little icing sugar, butter, and milk are needed.
 Try adding a favorite flavoring like vanilla or almond to your glaze to compliment the taste of your cupcake.

 If you're in a hurry and there isn't time to think about fancy designs, just use a swirl of brightly colored icing to make your homemade cupcakes really stand out.

 The sky's the limit with cupcakes.
-Each cupcake in your batch can be made to look different if you want.
+Each cupcake in your batch can be made to look different if you want, and you have the time.
 Try a rocky road theme with chocolate, marshmallows and graham crackers.

 Isn't it just amazing what you can do with a little icing, some marshmallows, store-bought candies, and chewing gum?